philwhiles/frettler/README.md

 #### View the chord found
-The second way of getting Frettler to do a reverse chord lookup is to use `chord` as the keyword immediately following your instrument, as follows :
+The second way of getting Frettler to do a reverse chord lookup is to use `find` as the keyword immediately following your instrument, as follows :

 ```
-./frettler guitar chord --notes As,D,f
+./frettler guitar find --notes As,D,f
 ```

 With this form, frettler will display the chord found using its Vertical view on the selected instrument (and still handles `--strings` and `--frets`).